 This life was meant to be lived in community and this is true even for introverts.
 It’s not about the quantity of social connections we have, it really is about the quality.

-Close and meaningful relationships can bring joy only if we maintain them.
-How can you connect and cultivate your relationships with friends and family this week?
+Close and meaningful relationships grow if we maintain them.
+How can you connect and cultivate joy in your relationships with friends and family this week?
 Try making a goal like I did or simply pick up the phone and call someone.
 Do it right now, you and your memory will always remember the joy it will bring.